moves-rwth/storm/documentation/usage/running-storm.md

 Storm 1.0.0

 ERROR (cli.cpp:309): No input model.
-ERROR (storm.cpp:39): An exception caused storm to terminate.
+ERROR (storm.cpp:39): An exception caused Storm to terminate.
 The message of the exception is: No input model.
 ```

 Of course your version may differ, but the general picture should be the same.
 In particular, `storm` should complain about a missing input model.
 More information about the Storm version can be obtained by providing `--version`.